 In many cases distrust is better than stupid trust.

 Babaji material is variegated, and may not be so easy to get to grips with, as it often calls for trust - And a wise thing to know about trust is that it should be well deserved.
 "To get my trust you should deserve it," it other words, and "In some cases, great-looking words are not enough".
 "Big words won't fatten the cabbage" is a proverb akin to that.

-By first becoming a book-truster and believing things without much evidence, you may even find it absurd that Yogananda presents Babaji as a promise-breaker.
+By first becoming a book-truster and believing things without much evidence, you may even find it absurd that Yogananda presents Babaji as a promise-shifter.
 It is all in chapter 34 of the Autobiography.
 The incidents are just a few pages apart.
-An elaboration is here: Babaji the promise-breaker - according to the Autobiography and some other sources also.
+An elaboration is here: Babaji the promise-shifter - according to the Autobiography and some other sources also.

-So maybe our trust in Yogananda could benefit from being carefully remoulded.
+Perhaps our trust in Yogananda could stem from being taken in a lot - and could benefit from being carefully remoulded.
 Yogananda was not there when it happened; he was not an eye-witness.
 And he often dictated and wrote to impress.